freshjuice-dev/freshjuice.dev/_content/blog/2024-09-20-2024-autumn-big-release-update/index.md

 Additionally, we have a new module joining our FreshJuice family; The Flip Cards Module.

-This module enables you to add a simple three columns grid made up of maximum three cards.
-When a card is hovered over, the card will rotate 180°, showing the content behind your card.
+This module enables you to add a simple three columns layout made up of maximum three cards.
+When a card is hovered over, the card will rotate 180°, showing the content behind the card.

-More details about this module in the Flip Cards documentation.
+More details about this module in the [Flip Cards documentation](/docs/modules/flip-cards/).

 ## Sections